lite-xl/lite-xl.github.io/docs/about/faq.md

 ---
-description: A list of frequently-asked questions.
+description: A list of frequently-asked questions about Lite XL.
 ---

 # FAQ